 Protein-level processing.
 Proteins were summarized as the sum of all unique peptide intensities corresponding to that protein, and sample loading normalization was performed across all three experiments to account for inter-experimental technical variability.
 The peptides selected at the MS2 level for any given protein is in part random.
 This stochasticity means that proteins are typically quantified by different peptides in each experiment.
 Thus, although SPQC samples should yield identical protein measurements in each of the three experiments, they exhibit variability due to their quantification by different peptides.
 To account for this protein-level bias, we utilized the internal reference scaling (IRS) approach described by Plubell et al., 2017104.
 IRS normalization scales the geometric average of all SPQC measurements across all experiments to be equal.
 In brief, each protein is multiplied by a scaling factor adjusting its reference values to be equal to the geometric mean of all SPQC samples from the three experiments.
 This normalization step effectively standardizes protein measurements between different mass spectrometry experiments.

 The final normalization step was to perform sample pool normalization using SPQC samples as a reference.
-Sample pool normalization scales the mean of all biological replicates to be equal to the mean of all SPQC replicates in a manner similar to IRS normalization.
+Sample pool normalization scales the mean of all biological replicates to be equal to the mean of all SPQC replicates in a manner that is analogous to IRS normalization.
 This normalization step, sometimes referred to as global internal standard normalization, accounts for batch effects between experiments, and reflects the fact that after technical normalization, the mean of biological replicates should be equal to the mean of SPQC replicates as they are effectively equivalent.

 Before assessing protein differential abundance, we removed irreproducible quantified proteins.
 Across all 42 biological replicates, we observed that a small number of proteins had potential outlier measurements that were either several orders of magnitude greater or less than the median of its replicates.
 In order to identify and remove these proteins, we assessed the reproducibility of protein measurements within a fraction in the same manner used to identify and filter QC outlier peptides.
 A small number of proteins were identified as outliers if the average log ratio of their 3 replicates was more than 4 standard deviations away from the mean of its intensity bin (n=349).
 Proteins with any missing QC data (n=1041), proteins identified by a single peptide (n=758), or proteins that were sparsely quantified (present in less than 50% of all samples; n=49) were removed.
-In total, we retained 5,897 of the original 7,521 proteins in the final dataset.
+In total, we retained 5,897 of the original 7,488 proteins in the final dataset.